Charles Coe: Golf career

 Coe made 19 Masters Tournament appearances and owns almost every Masters amateur record, including most cuts made (15); top-25 finishes (9); top-10 finishes (3); eagles (6), rounds played (67) and most times low amateur (6).
 Coe won low amateur honors at Augusta in four consecutive decades: 1940s, 1950s, 1960s and 1970s.
 He also holds the amateur records for best finish (2nd in 1961), lowest third round score (67 in 1959), and lowest 72-hole score (281 in 1961).
 In 1961, Coe rallied in the final round from six shots down to finish one stroke behind Gary Player.

-In 1964, Coe received the Bob Jones Award, given by the United States Golf Association in recognition of distinguished sportsmanship in golf.
-Coe was posthumously named an honoree at the 2006 Memorial Tournament.
+Personal life

+Coe was married to Elizabeth.
+They had three children.

+Death and legacy

+Coe died in his sleep on May 16, 2001, in Oklahoma City, Oklahoma.
 When he died, the Rocky Mountain News quoted a Castle Pines golf club member saying, "Charlie Coe was an amateur at everything except life."

+The Charlie Coe Golf Center at the University of Oklahoma was named after him.
+In addition, five years after his death Jack Nicklaus named him an honoree at his Memorial Tournament.